pradeep90/annotation_collector/README.md

 + Recognize ParamSpec.
 It treats `Callable[P, R]` as a callable with undefined parameters.

 + Get callback parameters that have been assigned to a local variable or a class attribute before being called.

+# Wish list of features

++ Save the state after analyzing all files.
+That will let us investigate the data some more and get other stats of interest without rerunning the whole analysis.